6 Website features you should check

 6. A photo of the website owner

 I am aware that not everyone likes to see themselves in a photograph.
 But a photo of the freelancer brings a personal touch to their website.
-I can see a face to put to the name of the business.
+I can put a face to the name of the business.

 It’s not hard to upload a selfie.
 If it is an up-to-date photo, even better.
 If you can afford to get a professional headshot taken by someone who can show your personality … fantastic!